 Absolutely!
 If you have used Nurx to get a birth control prescription within the last 12 months, we can easily refill that medication for you.
 Once you message us, we may have a few health questions for you or recommend some other steps, but we’ll do our best to make sure you get what you need quickly.
 If you have a birth control prescription from another doctor, please submit a new request for birth control at nurx.com.
 Our Nurx Medical Team will be able to better help you after you answer some basic health questions.

 Nurx does not replace your primary care provider, but helps you avoid making multiple appointments by allowing you to access basic healthcare in a more convenient way.
 We encourage you to continue seeing your primary care provider, especially for annual checkups and urgent care.

-We are proud to offer over 50 types of birth control, including name brand and generic pills plus the patch and vaginal ring.
-We are happy to try and order specific brands if you request them as well.
+We are proud to offer more than 50 types of birth control, including name brand and generic pills plus the patch, the shot, and the vaginal ring.
+We are happy to try to order specific brands if you request them as well.

-No, alcohol does not affect your birth control at all.
-However, we recommend that you be mindful to take your pill on time, even if you’re away from home, and try not to throw up any medication if you become too intoxicated.
+No, alcohol does not affect your birth control.
+However, we recommend that you be mindful to take your pill on time, even if you’re away from home, and do not become so intoxicated that you throw up your medication.
 Please drink responsibly.